1988 Virginia Tech Hokies football team: James Madison

-Virginia Tech (3–8) snapped a four-game losing streak with a 27–6 win over James Madison (6–4) on November 18, 1988, at Lane Stadium.
-The Hokies rushed for 280 yards, forced four turnovers, and held the Dukes scoreless in the second half.
+Virginia Tech closed the 1988 season with a 27–6 win over James Madison (5–5) on November 19 at Lane Stadium, holding the Dukes scoreless after the first quarter and finishing the year on a positive note in what had been a difficult campaign.

 The game followed a week of speculation about head coach Frank Beamer's future, which reportedly motivated the team.
-According to the *Daily Press*, rumors that Beamer might be fired “sparked” the Hokies to a focused and physical performance, especially on defense.
+According to the Daily Press, rumors that Beamer might be fired "sparked" the Hokies to a focused and physical performance, especially on defense.

-Tech opened the scoring with a 1-yard touchdown run by Ralph Brown at 6:03 of the first quarter, capping a 9-play, 80-yard drive.
-James Madison responded with two second-quarter field goals — from 27 and 36 yards — to cut the lead to 7–6 at halftime.
-Virginia Tech took control in the third quarter with a 1-yard touchdown run by Phil Bryant and a 3-yard scoring run by Brown.
-In the fourth quarter, Cam Young connected with Greg Daniels for a 5-yard touchdown to seal the win.

-Virginia Tech totaled 375 yards of offense, including 280 rushing and 95 passing, and recorded 22 first downs.
-Brown led the ground game with 122 yards and 2 touchdowns on 22 carries, while Bryant added 72 yards and a score on 14 attempts.
-Cam Young completed 6 of 11 passes for 95 yards and a touchdown, and Myron Richardson caught 3 passes for 56 yards.
-Jeff Roberts added 2 receptions for 34 yards.
+James Madison took the early lead on Tim Garritty field goals of 20 and 32 yards in the first quarter to go up 6–0.
+Virginia Tech answered in the second quarter with Chris Kinzer field goals of 41 and 33 yards, sending the teams to halftime tied at 6–6.
+Will Furrer hit Myron Richardson with a 44-yard touchdown pass in the third quarter to give Virginia Tech its first lead at 13–6.
+Tom Hall recovered a fumble for a touchdown early in the fourth, and Ralph Brown capped the scoring with a 3-yard run to close out the 27–6 final.

 Defensively, the Hokies forced four turnovers — including interceptions by Roger Brown and Mitch Dove — and recovered two fumbles.
 Scott Hill led the team with 11 tackles and a sack, while Don Stokes added 9 tackles and a forced fumble.
 Al Chamblee and Bryan Campbell each recorded a sack, and Jock Jones contributed 7 tackles and a quarterback hurry.
 Virginia Tech held James Madison to 205 total yards and just 2-of-13 on third down conversions.